Sea Dart: Falklands War

-On 30 May 1982, during the last Exocet air attacks against the British fleet, HMS Exeter shot down two Skyhawks (out of four), despite their flying only 10 m above the sea (theoretically below Sea Dart's minimum engagement altitude of 30 m).
+On 30 May 1982, during the last Exocet air attacks against the British fleet, HMS Exeter shot down two Skyhawks (out of four), despite their flying only 10 m above the sea (below Sea Dart's theoretical minimum engagement altitude of 30 m).
 On 6 June Exeter shot down a Learjet 35A being used for reconnaissance at 12000 m.

 On 6 June 1982, Cardiff fired a Sea Dart missile at an aircraft believed to be an Argentine C-130 Hercules.
 The missile destroyed the aircraft, which was in fact a British Army helicopter.
-All four occupants were killed in this "friendly-fire" incident.
+All four occupants were killed in this friendly-fire incident.

-Finally, on 13 June 1982, an English Electric Canberra flying at 12000 m en route to bomb British troops near Port Harriet House was destroyed by a Sea Dart fired from Cardiff.
+Finally, on 13 June 1982, an English Electric Canberra flying at 12000 m en route to bomb British troops near Port Harriet House was destroyed by a Sea Dart fired from Exeter.

 In total at least eighteen missiles were launched by Type 42 destroyers, six by Invincible, and two by Bristol.
-Out of five missiles fired against helicopters or high flying aircraft, four were successful, but only two of nineteen fired at low level aircraft hit: just eleven per cent; however a number of missiles were fired without guidance to deter low level attacks.
-Exeters success can be partially attributed to being equipped with the Type 1022 radar, which was designed for the system and provided greater capability than the old Type 965 fitted to the earlier Type 42s.
-The Type 965 was unable to cope with low level targets as it suffered multiple path crossings and targets became lost in radar clutter from the surface of the South Atlantic.
-This resulted in Sea Dart being unable to lock onto targets at distance obscured by land, or fast-moving low-level targets obscured in ground clutter or sea-returns.
+Out of five missiles fired against helicopters or high-flying aircraft, four were successful, but only two of nineteen fired at low-level aircraft hit: just eleven per cent; however, a number of missiles were fired without guidance to deter low-level attacks.
+Exeters success can be partially attributed to being equipped with the Type 1022 radar, which provided greater capability than the older Type 965 fitted to earlier Type 42s.

+The Type 965 was unable to cope with low-level targets as it suffered multiple path crossings and targets became lost in radar clutter from the surface of the South Atlantic.
+This resulted in Sea Dart being unable to lock onto targets at distance obscured by land, or fast-moving low-level targets obscured in ground clutter or sea returns.

-The Argentine Navy was well aware of the Sea Dart's capabilities and limitations, having two Type 42s of its own.
-Consequently, Argentine planes, opting to fly below the Type 965 radar ("sea skimming"), frequently dropped bombs which failed to explode.
-The arming vane on the bomb had insufficient time to complete the number of revolutions required to arm the fuze.
+The Argentine Navy was aware of the Sea Dart's capabilities and limitations, having two Type 42s of its own.
+Consequently, Argentine planes, opting to fly below the Type 965 radar ("sea skimming"), frequently dropped bombs which failed to explode, as the arming vane on the bomb had insufficient time to complete the number of revolutions required to arm the fuze.

 Persian Gulf War (1991)

 In February 1991 during the Persian Gulf War the battleship USS Missouri was operating in the Persian Gulf.
 Her battlegroup included a number of escorts, including the Type 42 destroyer HMS Gloucester.
 On 24 February, Missouri was fired on by a pair of Silkworm anti-ship missiles.
-Although one missed completely, the other was engaged and destroyed by a Sea Dart fired by HMS Gloucester, while another of the battleship's escorts, the frigate USS Jarrett, attempted to engage with its Phalanx CIWS, but succeeded only in firing at the chaff launched by Missouri.
+Although one missed completely, the other was engaged and destroyed by a Sea Dart fired by HMS Gloucester after it had flown over the target, while another of the battleship's escorts, the frigate USS Jarrett, attempted to engage with its Phalanx CIWS, but succeeded only in firing at the chaff launched by Missouri.